akmaldika/Algeo02-21058/README.md

 ## Usage
 Method 1:
-  1. Make sure the directory in the terminal is on '.\Algeo02-21058\'
+  1. Make sure the directory on the terminal is in '.\Algeo02-21058\'
   2. Run main.py inside src folder using vscode extension

+Method 2:
+  1. Make sure the directory on the terminal is in '.\Algeo02-21058\'
+  2. py src/main.py

 ## Project Status